efournier92/TaskTracker/README.md

   - Due Date.
   - Has the task been completed?
 - The component includes a `Navigate` button.
-  - Clicking this button will nagivate to a dedicated route.
+  - _Clicking this button will eventually nagivate to a dedicated route._
-    - This route will include the task `id`.
+    - _This route will include the task `id`._

 ### [ ] TK-00008 > Front End > Add Routing Capability to React App